ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Match.md

-#### DISTINCT
+** DISTINCT **

-In v 3.0 the MATCH statement returns all the occurrences of a pattern, even if they are duplicated.
+The MATCH statement returns all the occurrences of a pattern, even if they are duplicated.
 To have unique, distinct records as a result, you have to specify the DISTINCT keyword in the RETURN statement.

 Example: suppose you have a dataset made like following: